YE students showcase their winning business plans at the annual Dreams to

 funds to purchase wholesale goods, create products and sell them to their

-Youth Entrepreneurs Kansas was founded in 1991 in Wichita, Kan., by the Charles Koch Foundation.
-What started as a program for at-risk students in one Wichita high school has today expanded to 29 schools in the greater Wichita area, Dodge City, Garden City, Topeka, Lawrence and Kansas City area.
+Youth Entrepreneurs (formerly Youth Entrepreneurs Kansas) was founded in 1991 in Wichita, Kan., by the Charles Koch Foundation.
+What started as an eight-week program for at-risk students in one Wichita high school has expanded to an entire school-year course in 30 schools across Kansas and Missouri, serving more than 1,000 students each year.

-Since inception, more than 10,000 students have graduated from YEK’s year-long accredited classroom program.
+Since inception, more than 12,000 students have graduated from Youth Entrepreneurs.
 Many have gone on to fulfill dreams of higher education and business ownership.
-All have come away with clearer insight into how a business is born and what it takes to succeed as an owner or an employee.
+All have come away with a keen insight about what it takes to succeed as a business owner or employee.

 A licensed program of Network for Teaching Entrepreneurship (NFTE), Youth Entrepreneurs is open to all high school students, but is targeted toward at-risk youth.